Engineering

 21:49:09 [plugins] openclaw-mem0: auto-captured 1 memories

-Now ask a question that depends on that memory.
+Ask something that depends on that memory:

 User: Suggest a project idea for me

-Agent: Since you build backend APIs in Python, you could build a small API gateway with rate limiting and API key support
+Agent: Since you build backend APIs in Python, you could build a small API

 openclaw mem0 search "backend APIs in Python"